CGC-UMCES/CBP-CDF/README.md

 the mapping between Cell_ID, I, J, Layer#, UTM-X, and UTM-Y. Richard Tian also provided a Fortran77 code to read the binary output.
-Our goal is to write a Python script that deciphers the wqm_apl.run file and converts the time series data for each variable into a NetCDF format, ensuring it is accessible and sustainable for future use.
+Our goal is to write a Python script that deciphers the wqm_apl.run file and converts the time series data for all variable into a NetCDF format, ensuring it is accessible and sustainable for future use.

 **Code Structure**